A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: Galois Closed QC Codes and Their Duals

+We use these results to obtain the following family of $q^2-$ary QC codes that satisfy the square-root-like bound for their minimum distances.

-where $(g_j , g_j ^*)$ are pairs of reciprocal irreducible factors, for $1 \leq j \leq t$, and $f_i$ are self-reciprocal irreducible factors, for $1 \leq i \leq s$, with $f_s = x-1$.
-Let $\mathcal{C}_{u}$ be the $m^u\ell $-length QC code whose constituent codes~\eqref{first_2t_general_level1} and~\eqref{last_s_general_level1} are all Galois closed.
-Additionally, assume that the constituent codes~\eqref{last_s_general_level1} are HSO.
-Then, we have an infinite family $\{\mathcal{C}_u\}_{u\geq 2}$ of HSO $q^2$-ary QC codes satisfying the square-root-like lower bound for their minimum distances. \end{theorem}
+\begin{theorem} Let $R_{q^2,m}^{\ell}$ be as in \eqref{eq:new_r_decomp}.
+Let $\mathcal{C}_{u}$ be the $m^u\ell $-length QC code whose constituent codes in ~\eqref{first_2t_general_level1} and~\eqref{last_s_general_level1} are all Galois closed and whose minimum distances satisfy~\eqref{chaincond}.
+Additionally, assume that the constituent codes in~\eqref{last_s_general_level1} are HSO.
+Then we have an infinite family $\{\mathcal{C}_u\}_{u\geq 1}$ of HSO $q^2$-ary QC Galois closed codes where $d(\C_u) \geq m^{u-1} d_{1,s}$ for each $u\geq 1$.
+Moreover, \begin{itemize} \item[(i)] If $d(C_{1,t+1}) \ge c\sqrt{\ell}$ for some constant $c$, then all codes in $\{\C_u\}_{u\geq 2}$ satisfy the square-root-like bound for their minimum distances. \item[(ii)] Otherwise, there exist a positive integer $L >1 $ so that the all codes in the subfamily $\{\C_u\}_{u\geq L}$ of $\{\C_u\}_{u\geq 1}$ satisfies the square-root-like bound for their minimum distances. \end{itemize} \end{theorem} \begin{remark}Analogous results to those of Theorem~\ref{theorem:Galois_Hermitian} also hold when the constituent codes in \eqref{last_s_general_level1} are HSD provided that $x^m-1$ has only $x-1$ as its self-reciprocal factor. \end{remark}